hgkhanh/ShitBalloon/README.md

 ## Description

 Using your hot air baloon to fight and survive!
-A platform game for Android and IOS
+An action platform game for Android and IOS

 ## Contributors